amagura/bebopt/README.md

   process.exit(0);
 ```

-Because `-v` is handled before `-h`, even if you run `node ex.js -h -v`, the version string will always get printed _instead of_ the expected usage information.
+Because `-v` is handled before `-h`; so even if you run `node ex.js -h -v`, the version string will always get printed _instead of_ the expected usage information.

 ***